sudheerj/reactjs-interview-questions/README.md

 **[⬆ Back to Top](#table-of-contents)**

-217. ### How to fetch data with React Hooks?
+217. ### What is useEffect hook?
+How to fetch data with React Hooks?

+     The `useEffect` hook is a React Hook that lets you perform **side effects** in function components.
+Side effects are operations that interact with the outside world or system and aren't directly related to rendering UI — such as fetching data, setting up subscriptions, timers, manually manipulating the DOM, etc.

+     In function components, useEffect replaces the class component lifecycle methods(`componentDidMount`, `componentDidUpdate` and `componentWillUnmount`) with a single, unified API.

+     **Syntax**
+     ```js
+     useEffect(() => {
+        // Side effect logic here

+        return () => {
+        // Cleanup logic (optional)
+        };
+        }, [dependencies]);
+     ```
-     The effect hook called `useEffect` can be used to fetch data from an API and to set the data in the local state of the component with the useState hook’s update function.
+     This effect hook can be used to fetch data from an API and to set the data in the local state of the component with the useState hook’s update function.

-     Here is an example of fetching a list of react articles from an API using fetch.
+     Here is an example of fetching a list of ReactJS articles from an API using fetch.

      ```javascript
      import React from "react";